hebercosfer/cpp_base_project/README.md

 The last step to have your pre-commit automatically checking your commit, is to install the pre-commit on your local repository with the command: `pre-commit install` After that, when you commit your changes, you should see the pre-commit checks been done.

+The installation of the packages with pip and the pre-commit installation on this repository is integrated on CMake configuration, therefore you don't need to do the commands `pip install ...` and `pre-commit install`, but it's needed to have the environment installed and prepared to use pip.
+The Markdowlint installation with Ruby Package Manager may be needed.